Board Certification in Geropsychology

 Is there a mentoring program for those who want to gain the ABPP in geropsychology?

 A general mentoring program is in place, and also one specific for VA geropsychologists interested in board certification.
-Please contact Victor Molinari () if you would like a mentor assigned.
+Please contact Michelle Mlinac, PsyD, ABPP (mentorship) at https://abgero.org/contact/ if you would like a mentor assigned.
 Mentorship is encouraged.

 For those interested in applying for the specialty credential in geropsychology via the American Board of Professional Psychology (ABPP), please note that the geropsychology portal is active on the ABPP website: You will now be able to submit your materials to be screened for the oral examination.
 First, complete a basic application to determine if you meet minimal criteria.
 If you ‘pass’ this screening, you will be asked to submit a Practice Sample which includes a Professional Self-Study Statement and two work examples (e.g. a psychological assessment report; detailed write-up/audiotape/videotape of a therapy session with an older adult; consultation case formulation in a geriatric setting etc.).
-If the Practice Sample is approved, you will be asked to sit for the oral examination which is a 3-hour process divided into 3 equal parts that include a review of your Professional Self-Study Statement; your response to ethics vignettes; and an evaluation of your response to the work examples that you submitted.
-Detailed material regarding the criteria for the ABGERO application process is attached, but please note that this remains a WIP.
-Modifications will of necessity be made because it has not been officially approved and we will need to incorporate feedback from the ABPP executive Board and the ABGERO board as we gain experience with this process.
+If the Practice Sample is approved, you will be asked to sit for the oral examination which is a 3-hour process divided into 3 equal parts (45 minutes each) that include a review of your Professional Self-Study Statement; your response to ethics vignettes; and an evaluation of your response to the work examples that you submitted.

 Candidates are expected to be competent in all APA foundational competencies and also the functional competencies of Assessment, Intervention, and Consultation as they relate to older adults.
 There is a senior option for those who have been licensed for 15 or more years which allows for more lenient educational/training screening criteria, and for the candidate to submit a wider variety of work examples that can include supervision, teaching, administration, advocacy activities.
 The fee structure is $125 for the initial application to be screened; $250 for the Practice Sample to be reviewed; and $450 for the oral examination.
 There is an annual renewal fee of $185.